 The personal study will be evidenced through critical written communication, showing contextual research and understanding in a minimum of 1,000 words of continuous prose, which may contain integrated images.
-The personal study comprises 12% of component 1 coursework mark (60%).
+The personal study comprises 12% of the total.

 Incorporates two major elements: preparatory studies during lesson and homework studies, and a 15-hour period of sustained focus under controlled conditions.